-The purpose of this "Cultural Resources Assessment Report," is to determine the presence, type, extent and significance of any cultural resources which may be present in the location of the proposed Croton Woods WTP site (Figure 1).
+The purpose of this "Cultural Resources Assessment Report," is to determine the presence, type, extent and significance of any cultural resources which may be present in the location of the proposed Shandler WTP site.
 To complete this study various sources of documentary data were consulted.
-Primary source material on the project site, including historical maps and documents, were examined in order to determine the sites topography over time and to compile an overall site history.
+Primary source material, including historical maps and documents, were examined in order to determine the site's topography over time and to compile an overall site history.

 Cartographic Analysis.
-In order to determine the original topography and compile a disturbance record for the Croton Woods WTP site, cartographic resources were examined.
+In order to determine the original topography and compile a disturbance record for the Shandler WTP site, cartographic resources were examined.
 Information collected included data on the site's possible land-use over time and building history.
 Historical maps were examined at the Map Division of the New York Public Library and the Westchester County Historical Society.